iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.de.covidtracker___1.0.1/report.md

 > Whats the use of downloading a dumb app for covid.
 Im not a robot that a phone thinks i have covid.
 I rather go to the hospital now and have a check up for me instead of downloading this app.
 This app can be dangerous and idk know if you guys are trying to look through my phone and seeing what i am talking about to my bf.
 I thought the government already have our information for a long.
 But Nooooo, they want to use this to be deep in our asses.
 I dont trust this app.
 Bye!<br> :date: __2020-10-18 22:53:52__

-> Don't be so pushy with government tracking apps directly to home-screen.
-You'll damage already fragile trust in government.
-1 star for nanny-ishness.
-Slap your foreheads.
-Bad, engineers, bad.
-No treat for you.<br> :date: __2020-09-29 21:32:39__

 > Wow makes you turn on bluetooth and is a complete invasion of privacy.
 Stay home and hide if you are scared of COVID<br> :date: __2020-09-28 03:50:29__

 > Would like to use the app, but the app always hangs when I get to the data page and click on Continue.
 I' using a Pixel 3 phone, Android 11.<br> :date: __2020-09-24 16:20:30__